ChadMannEsq/SimpleInterestCalculator/README.md

 # Simple Interest Calculator

 A simple React-based calculator for computing interest schedules.
+It tracks payments and expenses and displays a running amortization schedule in the browser.

 ## Browser Requirements